Six-star Spain embarrass Germany | DW | 17.11.2020

 Joachim Löw's side needed a point to win their Nations League group.
-Instead they suffered their biggest defeat since 1931 as Spain dispatched a strong their visitors in a flurry of minutes in both halves.
+Instead they suffered their biggest defeat since 1931 as Spain dispatched of their visitors in a flurry of minutes in both halves.

 Spain 6-0 Germany, Olimpico de la Cartuja